 This guide is specifically for Mini-ITX builds, but Corsair's micro-ATX Crystal Series 280X is such a great case we just had to mention it.
-The cube-like tower features a dual-chamber design that makes very efficient use of space for easy cable management and installation.
+The cube-like tower features a dual-chamber design that makes a very efficient space for easy cable management and installation.
 The 280X RGB comes with two preinstalled addressable RGB fans and a Lighting Node PRO controller.

-We were surprised to discover how roomy and straightforward it was to build in despite a small footprint measuring 6.7 x 18.5 x 10.8 inches.
+We were surprised to discover how roomy and straightforward it was to build despite a small footprint measuring just 6.7 x 18.5 x 10.8 inches.
 Phanteks accomplished this feat by inverting the motherboard and including a reversible GPU mount that allows you to install your graphics card vertically behind the motherboard.
 This means the "rear" I/O is moved to the top of the case, hidden away with a door that has a nifty RGB LED in it.

-The Phanteks Evolv Shift may not be the first or the smallest ITX case for the living room, but it is by far our favorite.
+The Phanteks Evolv Shift may not be the smallest ITX case for the living room, but it is by far our favorite.
 A stunning exterior combined with a well-engineered interior makes it the perfect case to bring 4K PC gaming to your living room.
 And if you want to take things one step further with custom liquid cooling, the larger Evolv Shift X offers even more bang for your buck.

 When you boil it down to basics, this case is about as necessary as you can get.
-While feature reduction has it's ups and downs; this case minimizes the negative and offers one of the smallest form factors we've seen.
+While feature reduction has its ups and downs, this case minimizes the negative and offers one of the smallest form factors we've seen.

 While a Mini-ITX build takes a little more patience and experience to do well, the rewards are much higher.
 Having a small, clean build in an interestingly compact package makes you feel good.
-Mini-ITX rigs make it easier to take your platform to a LAN party, or play PC games in the living room (if that's your thing).
+Mini-ITX rigs make it easier to take your platform to a LAN party or play PC games in the living room (if that's your thing).